 The proposed residential development represents an opportunity for real estate investment which responds to the changing market-based needs and contributes to the long-term economic prosperity of the community (PPS, 1.7.1 (b)).
-The efficient use of and optimization of underutilized lands and existing infrastructure and public service facilities in a cost-effective manner is intended to contribute to the longterm success of the neighbourhood.
+The efficient use of and optimization of underutilized lands and existing infrastructure and public service facilities in a cost-effective manner is intended to contribute to the long-term success of the neighbourhood.
 The vitality of the area may be strengthened by introducing residential intensification which supports economic development and community investment readiness (PPS, 1.7.1 (a)).

-The proposal demonstrates the orderly development of a range and mix of housing options which adapts to the changing needs of communities is encouraged throughout the City (PPS, 1.3.1; OP, 4.2.4.3).
-The multimodal transportation network that services the proposed development represents an efficient, costeffective, and reliable transportation system which will meet the current and projected needs (PPS, 1.7.1 (g)).
+The orderly development of a range and mix of housing options which adapts to the changing needs of communities is encouraged throughout the City (OP, 4.2.4.3).
+The multimodal transportation network that services the proposed development represents an efficient, cost-effective, and reliable transportation system which will meet the current and projected needs (PPS, 1.7.1 (g)).